YashasJKumar/Conversational_Chatbot/README.md

    - Sign up and set up an account on [Groq Cloud](https://console.groq.com/keys).
    - Obtain API keys and necessary credentials.
    - Update the Groq Cloud configuration in your project settings.
+   - Go to Line 18.on your main.py & place your API-KEY

 5. **Run the Streamlit App**
    ```sh